xissburg/edyn/docs/Design.md

 Entity-component data is organized in a series of (entity, array of component) pairs, where the array of components is a series of (component id, component data), where the component id is an index in the tuple of networked components, which has to be the same in clients and server.

+Certain components are termed _transient_, which are considered to change often thus are exchanged between client and server every few times per second (e.g. rigid body transforms and velocities).
+The client will send `transient_snapshot` packets containing the transient components of all entities located in the islands where the entities owned by this client reside.
+The server will send `transient_snapshot` packets containing the transient components of all entities in the client's AABB of interest.

+The user can register external components and additionally tag them as _inputs_, which are components that will be handled differently by the server.
+The state of input components is always accepted by the server, as long as the client setting it owns the target entity.
+The state of these components must be then broadcasted to other clients when they change, so they know what the other client is doing.

+Transient snapshots don't need to be reliably delivered.
+They contain temporary component state which varies continuously over time and losing packets should not affect the result greatly.
+General snapshots are used to deliver steady state changes and should be delivered reliably.

+## Playout delay

 Due to network jitter, the state received from clients cannot be applied immediately on the server, or else the timing of user actions will not match thus resulting in different behavior, which can lead to significant disparities over time.
 For that reason, a _playout delay buffer_ is employed, which simply stores packets received from the client for later execution.
 Each packet comes with a remote timestamp which has to be transformed into local time using a time delta calculated by the [clock synchronization](#clock-synchronization) process.
 This means the values in the packet represent the state of the components at that point in time.
 To apply the state of all packets with the same relative time, they're queued up sorted by timestamp, and in every server update, all packets that have a timestamp that's before the current time minus the playout delay are processed.
 That means, as long as the playout delay is greater than the latency plus some change, all packets should be processed with the same relative timing.

-When receiving data from the server, the received state will be in the past due to network latency and the playout delay, thus the client must _extrapolate_ it before merging it onto the local simulation.
-The remote timestamp of the packet is converted into a local timestamp and the entities present in the packet have all their components assembled together and given to an [extrapolation job](#client-side-extrapolation) which runs a separate simulation on the background starting at the calculated local time until the current time is reached and then it gives back the final state as a result which can be applied onto the actual simulation.

-Certain components are termed _transient_, which are considered to change often thus are exchanged between client and server every few times per second.
-The client will send `transient_snapshot` packets containing the transient components of all entities located in the islands where the entities owned by this client reside.
-The server will send `transient_snapshot` packets containing the transient components of all entities in the client's AABB of interest.

-The server being authoritative, will normally have control over the procedural state, however it allows the client to set the procedural state of all entities in an island if it is the only client present in that island as this makes it unecessary for the server to send the transient state of all entities in that island for that client and thus the client doesn't have to extrapolate it either.
-Obviously, the server must keep an eye on the data the client is sending as cheating could be significant in this case.

-If there are multiple clients in an island, the state sent by the clients must be rejected (with exception of inputs) as that would lead to conflict.
-In that case, the server sends transient snapshots to all clients in the island, which in turn will have to extrapolate the received snapshot and conciliate with the local simulation.
+This means the server simulation runs _in the past_ with respect to the client, as the client state is applied with a delay.

+The playout delay of a client must be greater than the biggest latency among all clients present in its AABB of interest.
+This ensures the time of all clients will be in accordance.

+## Unreliable inputs

+Due to packet loss, important state updates might be missed on the server side if the component being updated is not continuous, such as firing a weapon, versus something that is continuous which wouldn't be much of a problem, such as a floating point steering input of a vehicle.
+As a form of prevention, the transient snapshot may contain a component state history, which is an array of pairs of timestamp and value.

+The server will keep a state history for these components and will merge new received state into the history and replace duplicate elements, to maintain it as a list of states sorted by timestamp.
+When applying client state from the playout delay buffer, it will go over every state change since the last update and apply them individually, thus going over all values that have been set between two updates.

+## Temporary ownership

+Despite being authoritative, the server allows clients to set the procedural state (i.e. transforms and velocities) of all entities in the islands where entities owned by the client reside, unless there is one or more entities owned by another client also present in that island.
+This is called _temporary ownership_ of entities not officially owned by any client.

+For example, if a vehicle owned by client A is touching a rigid body not owned by any client (e.g. a prop), the client will send the procedural state of that body to the server in addition to the state of the vehicle, and the server will accept and apply the state.
+Now, if another vehicle owned by client B were to be touching the same rigid body, the server will stop accepting the procedural state of all entities in that island for both clients.
+Only inputs will be accepted and applied.
+This allows clients to experience a better simulation most of the time since it is common for a client to be alone in an island and when that's the case, there's no interference coming from the server since the server will not send the procedural state of these entities back to the client, which also means no extrapolation will be done.

+The incoming procedural state must be verified by the server, since it could've been tampered with by the client.
+Positional changes must be within the limits of what would make sense given the logic of the simulation.
+Velocities must also make sense.

+Temporary ownership is optional and can be disabled if security must not be traded with client-side simulation quality.

+## Packet validation

 Packets might contain invalid data, especially when it comes to packets received from clients, which may contain literally anything, since hackers will attempt to tamper with them.
 For that reason, packet validation is necessary.
 A validation function exists for every component type which will check if the data makes sense.
-They will for example, check if floating point values are valid and within range, if entities are valid, etc. If validation of any component fails, the whole packet is rejected.
+They will for example, check if floating point values are valid (e.g. not a `NaN` or `Inf`) and within range, if entities are valid, etc. If validation of any component fails, the whole packet is rejected.
+Values can also be transformed in the validation function, such as clamping a value within the valid range.

 ## Clock synchronization